JorPan/JorPan/README.md

 # Hello!
 I'm Jordan! 🎵 🎺 🎹 📷 🎥 💻 🏂 ⛳

 <p>
 I am an inquisitive self-driven full stack software engineer with a passion for exploring new technologies.
 I transitioned from Software Sales into Software Engineering because of my obsession with utilizing, and essentially abusing technology.
-My eagerness to explore new softwares, and eagerness to be a life-long learner have gotten me to where I am today.
+My eagerness to explore new softwares, and commitment to being a life-long learner have gotten me to where I am today.
 I believe that any complex problem can be broken down into manageable pieces and solved with due diligence.
 I am incredibly passionate about everything I do, from snowboarding and golfing to exploring new technologies via coding, photography, video editing, projection mapping, and music production & performance.

 I have also gained invaluable experience through my deep dive into software sales with demonstrated success working both individually and as a team in the ever expanding tech and SaaS space.
 </p>